VoronMods/V0/2nd_X_rail_for_V0.1_mini_AB/README.md

 You need to print:
 - X carriage
 - Backplate
-- both A/B motor frames
+- modded A/B motor frames to fit the 2nd rail
 - Y end stop mount

 I have two Y endstop location versions, left and right, choose whatever you like, but right makes more sense for most.